aloisio-costa/PeTi-API/README.md

 This project is the API of my PeTi-React project.
 You can find it here https://github.com/aloisio-costa/PeTi-react-.net

 ### What did I use?
-**.Net API**
--Entity Framework Core
+- Entity Framework Core
--Swagger
+- Swagger
--SQL server
+- SQL server
--Postman for testing
+- Postman for testing

 #
 The project is still in development, I make changes frequently as I can or as I evolve as a developer and learn new things I can implement in it.

 ### Note:
-- The API needs a lot of work yet, I did it as simple as possible to have something work with my client side
+- This project needs a lot of  improvements, I made it as simple as possible to have something work with my client side